vi/websocat/doc/clihelp.md

           On Unix, set first subprocess's argv[0] to this value

       --exec-dup2 <EXEC_DUP2>
           On Unix, use dup2 and forward sockets directly to child processes (ignoring any overlays) instead of piping though stdin/stdout.
-Argument is comma-separated list of file descriptor slots to duplicate the socket into, e.g. `0,1` for stdin and stdout
+Argument is comma-separated list of file descriptor slots to duplicate the socket into, e.g. `0,1` for stdin and stdout.

+          This is a low-level option that is less tested than other things.
+Expect non-userfriendly error messages if misused.

       --exec-dup2-keep-nonblocking
           When using --exec-dup2, do not set inherited file descriptors to blocking mode